sidatinmarsat/nao_financial-time-series/README.md

-# nao_financial-time-series
+# Some personal code for financial time series processing

-some personal notebooks for doing financial time series analysis
+FX data and effect rate data.